Don’t your Feet get Cut Open Frequently?

 - 2013 February 24 Chino Hills Fun Trail Run.
 Stepped on a branch with a thorn.
 Luckily it was a good sized branch and as I lifted my foot, the weight of the branch pulled the thorn out of my foot, and since there was blood, almost a whole drop of blood, which is one of my more significant foot injuries from running barefoot, I figured I’d better report it here.
 No medical treatment.

 * Sorry, these are only the “injuries” I can remember, though not all are really what I would consider “notable” except for the fact that they aren’t really notable… though I suppose, given the fact that I’ve noted them here, they must be “notable”.

 I did not include injuries sustained from things like falling down, running into trees, being pushed through a garage door by a fire truck, bending one knee backwards, etc. because these kinds of injuries can happen at least as much to someone wearing shoes – in fact I was wearing shoes (or other footwear) during most of those types of injuries, even when the fire truck pushed me through the garage door (that story isn’t as interesting as it should be, especially since the truck only knocked the wind out of me).
-When I accidentally tried to bend my knee backwards when I collided with a snowbank while being pulled by a horse on skis … how the horse got on skis, I’ll never know.
+I accidentally tried to bend my knee backwards when I collided with a snowbank while being pulled by a horse on skis … how the horse got on skis, I’ll never know.
+I was wearing ski-boots at the time, which is why my knee tried to bend backwards, instead of my ankle bending naturally forward.